Film and Television Tax Credit

 - Digital animation, visual effects and post-production (DAVE) tax credit

 Changes to the film tax credit rates were announced on May 2, 2016.
-For productions with principal photography starting on or after October 1, 2016, the proposed changes will decrease the digital animation, visual effects and post-production (DAVE) tax credit rate from 17.5% to 16%.
+For productions with principal photography starting on or after October 1, 2016, the digital animation, visual effects and post-production (DAVE) tax credit rate will decrease from 17.5% to 16%.

 Changes have also been made to the calculation of the regional and distant location tax credits for animated productions that start principal photography after June 26, 2015.